 Cameras for Filming Online Golf Lessons

 We use several different cameras at Herman Williams Golf for our golf lessons and video golf swing analysis.
-Digital camcorders from Canon include the ZR85 and ZR60 used with firewire hookups for uploading to computer.
+Older style digital camcorders from Canon include the ZR85 and ZR60 used with firewire hookups for uploading to computer still work very well.
 As a side note, our video analysis software is the SwingView Pro system from Swing Technologies.

-Another camera we really like is the Casio EX-FH100 which can film in slow motion up to 1000 frames per second with amazing clarity with a similar result to the Konica Minolta SwingVision videos you see on golf telecasts.
-All of the slow motion swings you see of the pros in our Youtube videos from the 2011 Masters are filmed with the Casio.
+Another camera we really like is the Casio EX-FH100 (now discontinued but newer models have similar function )which can film in slow motion up to 1000 frames per second with amazing clarity with a similar result to the Konica Minolta SwingVision videos you see on golf telecasts.
+All of the slow motion swings you see of the pros in our Youtube videos from the Masters are filmed with the Casio.
 This is about a $300 camera, but other less expensive Casio models also offer the slow motion video.

 What’s really nice about the EX-FH100 is the capability to manually select the shutter speed while also filming in ultra slow motion.
 Shutter speed is the real secret to getting useful video of any high speed motion like a golf swing.
 Even filming in slow motion you will still get a blurry picture of the golf shaft and hands if you don’t have a camera capable of higher shutter speeds.
 Most cameras have a sports mode which helps, but often is still not fast enough to do a great job.